dpascall/NOSTRA-model/README.md

-# SONIIC-model
+# NOSTRA-model
-Repository for the SONIIC model code
+Repository for the NOSTRA model code